andy-N-10010/AIDetector/README.md

 # AIArtDetector
-Creating an ai art detector to check if images are artificial or real
+Creating an ai art detector to check if a form of media is artificial or human-made.